Château des Sforza à Milan

 FAQ: where to stay in Milan

-Which neighbourhood for a first time in Milan?
+Which neighborhood should you pick for a first visit to Milan?

 Do you need a car in Milan?

-How much does a hotel night cost in Milan?
+How much does a hotel room cost in Milan?

 About the author